 “What is the institutional framework of peace in Guatemala?
-They are institutions that ensure that the State respects the Peace Accords and dignified reparation to the people for the crimes against humanity committed by the Guatemalan State through its repressive apparatus during the Internal Armed Conflict.
+They are institutions that ensure that the State respects the Peace Accords and provides dignified reparation to the people who suffered crimes against humanity committed by the Guatemalan State through its repressive apparatus during the Internal Armed Conflict.

 The current government of Alejandro Giammattei intends to eliminate these institutions. #PeaceIsOurRight”

 On the 24th anniversary of the Peace Accords the obligations acquired by the Guatemalan State are still pending, nevertheless Giammattei’s administration has close by decree three critical institutions for survivor’s rights: the Secretary of Peace (SEPAZ), Secretary of Agrarian Affairs (SAA) and the Presidential Coordinating Commission of the Executive Politics in Human Rights Matters (COPREDEH), in a clear violation and dismissal of the Peace Accords.